bitst0rm-pub/Formatter/README.md

    # Set runtime_type=(None|'node'|'python'|'perl'|'ruby') to enable local executable search.
    executable = self.get_executable(runtime_type=None)

-   # Get the input arguments "args" from the User settings or None.
+   # Get the input "args" option from the User settings.
+   # The returned args is a list of string items or [].
    args = self.get_args()

+   # Parse the input "args" option from the User settings.
+   # The returned args is a dict of string items or {}.
+   # If convert is set to True, string items will be converted to their real type.
+   parse_args = self.parse_args(convert=False)

    # Get the input "config_path" from the User settings or
    # the path to the local config dotfile if found or None.